 A siren pierced though the otherwise quiet alley way.
-The teenage girl ignored it, all her focus on the boy in front of her.
+The teenage girl ignored it, her focus solely on the boy in front of her.

 She was biting back sobs, clutching her wounded side though she knew it was no use; The poison was already in her system.
 Even if she magically stopped the bleeding, she would die soon enough.

-Even though she had already accepted her fate, she couldn't help it when her voice cracked while asking the only question on her mind.
+Even though she had already accepted her fate, she couldn't help it when her voice cracked as she asked the only question on her mind.

 'Memory is the diary we all carry about with us' -Oscar Wilde

 "She's waking up."
-A voice said, being the first thing she fully understood.
+A voice said, being the first thing she understood.

-Her eyes finally flickered open, only staying that way for a moment before they tightly closed again, her head pounding from the sudden unavoidable brightness.
-That was when the pain started to register, making it impossible for her to move.
+Her eyes finally opened, only staying that way for a moment before they closed again from the sudden unavoidable brightness.
+That was when the pain started to register, making it near impossible for her to move.

 Stimuli swarmed her senses, her whole body was in so much pain she could do nothing but curl into a protective ball.
-The bright lights from above made her eyes water, the sounds from all around echoing so loudly it made her sore head even worse and the smell of disinfectant overpowering everything else.
-All of this added up made her want to faint.
+The bright lights from above making her eyes water.
+The sounds from all around echoing so loudly it made her sore head even worse.
+The smell of disinfectant overpowering everything else that could smell good.
+All this added up made her want to faint.

-Sensing now only one person by her side, the girl could tell they were trying to talk to her soothingly though she couldn't understand what was being said.
+Sensing one people by her side leaving, she tried focusing on the one remaining.
+They were trying to talk to her soothingly though she couldn't understand what they physically were saying.

 "Get away."
-The teenage girl rasped, trying to push the stranger away, eyes still tightly shut.
+The teenage girl rasped, trying to push the stranger away, eyes still shut from the too bright world.

 They didn't listen, coming even closer.
 They were still talking gibberish, making her head pound with pain.